The world in one portfolio - all-weather strategy with absolute return approach

 Investment Focus

 The fund’s objective is to generate consistent absolute returns of 5-7% p.a. in any market environment with an annualized volatility around 5-7%.
-The fund actively invests globally in several asset classes with the possibility to build up long and short exposure, maintaining a constant level of risk over time.
-Show moreShow less
+The fund is actively managed and invests globally in several asset classes with the possibility to build up long and short exposure, Show moreShow less

 Investment suitability & Risk